barryclark/jekyll-now/_posts/2023-02-16-XOR-Formula.md

 ![_config.yml]({{ site.baseurl }}/images/XOR/network.jpg){: width="550"}

-_Figure 2: A handcrafted XOR network (with ReLU activation), with I1 and I2 serving and inputs and O serving as output_
+_Figure 2: A handcrafted XOR network (with ReLU activation), with I1 and I2 representing the inputs and O as the output_

 This network can be evaluated as follows (note that ReLU converts negative values to 0):